What are State Development Loans (SDLs) and why are they issued?

 These bond issuances are managed by RBI through auctions conducted on the Reserve Bank of India Core Banking Solution (E-Kuber) system.

-Investors can subscribe either through an auction or can purchase in the secondary market.
+Investors can invest through an auction or purchase in the secondary market through stock exchanges like NSE and BSE.

 RBI, in its effort to increase the retail investor’s participation in government securities, allow the Clearing Corporation of India Limited (CCIL) to aggregate the bids received from ‘Retail investor’ in the non-competitive segment of primary auctions of Government Securities and Treasury Bills, the minimum bidding amount is INR 10,000 or in the multiples of INR 10,000.